 Monitoring Lone Workers Brings Peace of Mind

 As the saying goes, “It’s not a matter of if, but when.”
 Workplace accidents are often unavoidable, but it’s up to the organization to do whatever possible to minimize the chances.
 Don’t wait for a fatal accident to occur before initiating standardized safety procedures.
+Also, remember: the more dangerous the job, the more precautions you should take.
+Police and military civil servants, for example, are in danger everyday.
+So they are purposefully equipped with weapons and monitoring devices to ensure they are taking every precaution to stay alive.

 - Does it offer a 24-hour emergency monitoring capability?

-- Does it provide a mobile solution?
+- Is it a mobile solution?

-- Does it combine technologies, such as a wearable device, a mobile app, and an off-site monitoring team?
+- Does it combine technologies: such as a wearable device, a mobile app, and an off-site monitoring team?

 Want to learn more about how AlertMedia can improve your lone worker safety?